influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/hardware_sizing.md

 ### Meta nodes

-> Set up clusters with an odd number of meta nodes──an even number may cause issues in certain configurations.
+> Set up clusters with an odd number of meta nodes─an even number may cause issues in certain configurations.

 A cluster must have a **minimum of three** independent meta nodes for data redundancy and availability.
 A cluster with `2n + 1` meta nodes can tolerate the loss of `n` meta nodes.